waleed-sh/mlx-sparse/README.md

 > **Warning:**
 > A lot of the linalg functionality is new and is currently being tested.
 > We welcome any and all feedback!
+Not all solvers are GPU supported ([see here](https://mlx-sparse.readthedocs.io/en/latest/user_guide/linalg.html#gpu-coverage)).

 Supported value dtypes are `float32`, `float16`, `bfloat16`, and `complex64`.